Course Outline

 • Basic scripting skills

-Knowledge of Hadoop and Distributed Computing is not required but will be introduced and explained in the course.
+Knowledge of Hadoop and Distributed Computing is not required; these topics will be introduced and explained in the course.

 Lab Environment

 Zero Installation: There is no need to install Hadoop software on students’ machines.
-A fully functional Hadoop cluster will be provided for government use by the participants.
+A functional Hadoop cluster will be provided for government use by students.

 Students will need the following:

-• An SSH client (Linux and Mac systems already include SSH clients; for Windows, Putty is recommended)
+• An SSH client (Linux and Mac systems already have SSH clients; for Windows, Putty is recommended)

-• A browser to access the cluster.
-We recommend using Firefox with the FoxyProxy extension installed.
+• A web browser to access the cluster.
+We recommend using Firefox with the FoxyProxy extension installed

 21 Hours